nasa/cmr-graphql/README.md

 #### Local graph database

-Normally running GraphQl with `serverless offline` will utilize the `(cmr.earthdata.nasa.gov/graphdb)` endpoint, to query against related collections and duplicate collections in the graph database.
+We use a graph database to query against related collections and duplicate collections.
 To send queries to a locally running graph database, we can use a docker gremlin-server that exposes an HTTP endpoint.
 This is launched by running

 `docker run -it -p 8182:8182 tinkerpop/gremlin-server conf gremlin-server-rest-modern.yaml`